 then you are required to notify the ATO of the change(s) before 30 July 2021.

-While the registration process is fairly straight forward, identifying which interests need to be registered can be complex because the relevant Acts, regulations and rules provide a number of exclusions.
-Our FIRB team is able to assist you in identifying any registrable water interests, and manage your ongoing compliance requirements.
+While the registration process itself is fairly straight forward, the process of identifying which interests need to be registered can be complex, as the relevant Acts, regulations and rules provide a number of carve outs.
+Our FIRB team is able to assist you in identifying any registerable water rights, and manage your ongoing compliance requirements.

 The content of this article is intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.